AVEVA/sample-afsdk-event_triggered_calculation-dotnet/README.md

 Calculation Logic:
 *Note*: The calculation logic itself is not the main purpose of the sample, but it demonstrates a complex, conditional, looping calculation that is beyond the functionality of Asset Analytics.

-1. A [RecordedValuesByCount](https://docs.osisoft.com/bundle/af-sdk/page/html/M_OSIsoft_AF_Data_AFData_RecordedValuesByCount.htm) call returns the 100 most recent values each for both `Temperature` and `Pressure`, backwards in time from the triggering timestamp.
+1. A [RecordedValuesByCount](https://docs.osisoft.com/bundle/af-sdk/page/html/M_OSIsoft_AF_Data_AFData_RecordedValuesByCount.htm) call returns the 100 most recent values each for both `Temperature` and `Pressure`, backwards in time from the triggering timestamp
 1. Bad values are removed from the [AFValues](https://docs.osisoft.com/bundle/af-sdk/page/html/T_OSIsoft_AF_Asset_AFValues.htm) object.
 1. Looping indefinitely for each attribute:
     1. The standard deviation of the list of remaining values is determined
     1. Any value outside of 1.75 standard deviations is eliminated
-1. Once no new values are eliminated, the mean of the remaining values is determined.
+1. Once no new values are eliminated, the mean of the remaining values is determined
 1. `Volume` is a static attribute, so its [end of stream](https://docs.osisoft.com/bundle/af-sdk/page/html/M_OSIsoft_AF_Data_AFData_EndOfStream.htm) value is returned
 1. Each of these values are used, with the [Gas Constant](https://en.wikipedia.org/wiki/Gas_constant) to determine the number of moles in the reactor
-    1. [AF Units of Measure](https://docs.osisoft.com/bundle/af-sdk/page/html/N_OSIsoft_AF_UnitsOfMeasure.htm) are used to ensure the values are the expected units, regardless of how they are stored in the underlying PI Points.
+    1. [AF Units of Measure](https://docs.osisoft.com/bundle/af-sdk/page/html/N_OSIsoft_AF_UnitsOfMeasure.htm) are used to ensure the values are the expected units, regardless of how they are stored in the underlying PI Points
     1. This value is written to the output attribute's data cache, which makes it immediately available for robust reads and also starts the process of writing the value to the Data Archive
-1. The previous value for the output attribute is read in, and a rate of change is determined.
+1. The previous value for the output attribute is read in, and a rate of change is determined
     1. This value is written to the `MolarFlowRate` attribute.
-This is not cached as this attribute is not an input for the calculation, and therefore the client-side caching is not necessary.
+This is not cached as this attribute is not an input for the calculation, and therefore the client-side caching is not necessary

 ## Prerequisites

 - The AF SDK and corresponding minimum version of .NET Framework must be installed on any machine executing this code
 Note: This sample uses `AF SDK 2.10.9` and `.NET Framework 4.8`.
 Older versions of the AF SDK may require code changes.
-- AF Server and PI Data Archive that are accessable from the machine executing this code
+- An AF Server and PI Data Archive that are accessable from the machine executing this code
 - The account executing the code must have a mapping on the Data Archive for an identity with permissions to:
     - Read data from the input attribute(s) underlying PI Points
     - Write data to the output tag(s) underlying PI Points